lucasbui92/ssl-anomaly-detection/README.md

 # Running Instructions for TriAD and CARLA (Modified Versions)

 This repository contains **modified implementations of the TriAD and CARLA models** used in the accompanying dissertation for smart-grid harmonic anomaly detection.
+Detailed, pipeline-specific instructions for running **TriAD** and **CARLA** should be followed as described in their respective sections.

 ---

 ## Acknowledgement

-This repository is based on the original **TriAD** and **CARLA** codebases, both of which are cited in the accompanying dissertation.
-The implementations provided here have been **modified and extended** for smart-grid harmonic anomaly detection experiments.
+The implementations provided here using the original **TriAD** and **CARLA** codebases have been **modified and extended** for smart-grid harmonic anomaly detection experiments.

 ---